bitpay/bitcore-node/docs/services/address.md

----
-title: Address Service
-description: Overview of the Address Service for Bitcore Node
----
 # Address Service
 The address service builds on the [Bitcoin Service](bitcoind.md) and the [Database Service](db.md) to add additional functionality for querying and subscribing to information based on bitcoin addresses.
 This will typically represent the core functionality for wallet applications.

 ## API Documentation
 These methods are exposed over the JSON-RPC interface and can be called directly from a node via:

 ```js